What marketing philosophy to follow to achieve the desired goals, and create extraordinary product concept?

 On the other hand, some customers are always willing to pay more, but for the right product.
 Regular and potential buyers will appraise products that offer the most quality, innovative, and performance features because they give the most quality for the money spent.

-How to create great new product concepts?
+How to create a fantastic new product concept?

 How to create winning product concepts that get attention, generate interest, leave customers delighted, and make a sale?